 Individual or organization develops & submits petition.
-A complete petition for a single substance* must be submitted to the NOP as described in the guidelines for petition submission (72 FR 2167).
-View guidelines on the Federal Register >
+A complete petition for a single substance* must be submitted to the NOP as described in the guidelines for petition submission (NOP 3011: National List Petition Guidelines).
+View notice in the Federal Register >

 E-mail submission.
 Petitions may be submitted as a single PDF file via e-mail.